meeshkan/properties-driven-development-tutorial/ARTICLE.md

 While this works, there's something unsatisfactory about it.
 The premise of property-based testing is that we can cover all kinds of unexpected cases.
 Here, we're hard-coding the cases where the invariant should be tested.
 Is there something we can do to randomize testing the invariant?

 Enter [stateful testing](https://hypothesis.readthedocs.io/en/latest/stateful.html).
-With stateful tests, you define operations that can be run but leave their order for the framework to decide.
+With stateful tests, we define operations that can be run but leave their order for the framework to decide.

-In Hypothesis, you use [`RuleBasedStateMachine`]() for that.
+In Hypothesis, one can use [`RuleBasedStateMachine`]() for that.
 We won't go into details, but here's an example for `SortedDict`:

 ```python
 # test_sorted_dict.py